Variables#

 The assignment of 3 to the variable a and the assigment of this to b, followed by the reassignment of a as 2.

-Multiple assignment#
+Multiple Assignment#

 Python allows multiple variables to be assigned in the same statement: